danbev/learning-rust/README.md

     println!("result: {}", result);
 }
 ```
-So the first state would run all the code upto the line with
+So the first state would run all the code up to the line with
-`let result = furure.await;`
+`let result = furure.await;`:
 ```rust
 use std::future::Future;
 use std::pin::Pin;